Relational frame theory: Contextual cues and stimulus functions

-The functions of stimuli are called stimulus functions, C_{func} for short.
+The functions of stimuli are called stimulus functions._{func} for short.
 When stimulus function refers to physical properties of the stimulus, such as quantity, colour, shape, etc., they are called nonarbitrary stimulus functions.
 When a stimulus function refers to non-physical properties of the stimulus, such as value, they are called arbitrary stimulus functions.
 For example, a one dollar bill.
 The value of the one dollar bill is an arbitrary stimulus function, but the colour green is a nonarbitrary stimulus function of the one dollar bill.

 Arbitrarily applicable relational responding

 Arbitrarily applicable relational responding is a form of relational responding.

 Relational responding

 Relational responding is a response to one stimulus in relation to other available stimuli.
 For example, a lion who picks the largest piece of meat.
 The deer who picks the strongest male of the pack.
 In contrast if an animal would always pick the same drinking spot, it is not relational responding (it is not related to other stimuli in the sense of best/worst/larger/smaller, etc.).
 These examples of relational responding are based on the physical properties of the stimuli.
 When relational responding is based on the physical properties of the stimuli, such as shape, size, quantity, etc., it is called nonarbitrarily relational responding (NARR).